European Election 2014: call for anti-racism & LGBTI campaign initiatives

 - Deadline for communicating intention to apply: 14 February 2014

 The specific goal of this call

 The specific goal of this call is to engage ILGA-Europe and ENAR members to support a cross-community approach of advocacy for equality policies and human rights to support the targeted election campaign initiatives proposed jointly by ILGA-Europe and ENAR member organisations.
-These initiatives will be within the “European elections 2014: cross-communities mobilisation project for a universal and indivisible EU equality agenda”, a project, supported by OSF, and aimed at promoting a universal and cross-community approach of human rights and equality, ahead of the 2014 European Parliament election and nomination of the next European Commission.
+These initiatives will be within the “European elections 2014: cross-communities mobilisation project for a universal and indivisible EU equality agenda”, and aimed at promoting a universal and cross-community approach of human rights and equality, ahead of the 2014 European Parliament election and nomination of the next European Commission.
 Strong and consistent advocacy in the coming months are essential to improve the current situation, in which equality policies have been undermined by the lack of political will and by the economic and social crisis.
 ILGA-Europe and ENAR are working together to counter forces trying to undermine human rights and equality, including political forces and by the rise of populist political forces spilling racism, xenophobia, homophobia and transphobia in different EU Member States.

 In the context of this project, ILGA-Europe and ENAR will support initiatives at national level that will contribute to:

 - challenge extremist discourse, in particular intolerant speeches targeting LGBTI people and ethnic minorities, as well as all attempts to propagate or fuel hostility between such communities;

 - reinforce and jointly deliver a message on the universality of human rights and non-discrimination, stressing the importance of championing these values at EU level;

 - raise awareness about the importance of the European Parliament election in terms of setting the European Union’s political agenda in the years to come.